We are very sorry but due to technical issues our systems are unavailable currently.

 Who can CIMSPA respond to concerns about?

-CIMSPA can respond to concerns about any of its staff, trustees, CIMSPA members or CIMSPA partners.
+CIMSPA can respond to concerns about CIMSPA People (including employees, trustees and other volunteers), CIMSPA members and CIMSPA partners.

 Reporting a concern